 Southwest, others make mobile and social CRM fly

-This article is part of the August 2012, Vol. 1, Issue 5 issue of Social CRM goes to market
+This article is part of the August 2012, Vol. 1, Issue 5 issue of Customer Experience Exchange

 The explosion of smartphones is leading a new trend in applications that lets customers buy a sub, board a plane or order theater tickets merely by touching a screen.

 Southwest’s customer advocacy guru offers tips and advice for companies interested in starting or improving their social CRM approaches.

 Some companies are moving away from paid ads, but most look to Facebook’s youthful audience to close their accounts.